kyma-project/community/concepts/observability-strategy/configurable-tracing/04-tracing-api.md

     probabilisticSampler:
         samplingPercentage: 15.3

-  output: # only one output, defining no output will fail validation
+  output: # Only one output.
+Defining no output will fail validation
     otlp:
         protocol: grpc #grpc | http
         endpoint: